g3zil/websdr_jt4/jt4_log_readme.txt

            if so, start the script in manual mode:
 	   ./jt4_log.sh
            if not, check correct save directory file name in wsjtx and Save All has been selected.
-	b) It will check if you are missing Linux and python software modules that are needed.
-It checks one at a time.
-	   If missing, it tells you the command line you need to use to download the missing module.
-	c) You may need to go through this step a few times for different modules.
-	d) When all are present, and the script runs (hopefully properly!) it will output either:
+	b) If the script runs (hopefully properly!) it will output either:

            For an odd minute where it has measured the CW carrier signal level and the noise level